Mahimajain25/Sign-Language-Detection-YOLOV5/README.md

 - **Model Training:** You Only Look Once Model **(YOLO V5)** model is used for training.
 Training is done on COLAB NOTEBOOK with GPU.
 [Notebook](https://github.com/Mahimajain25/Sign-Language-Detection-YOLOV5/blob/main/Sign_language_Generation.ipynb)

-- **MOdel Evaluation** Training losses and performance metrics are saved to Tensorboard.
+- **Model Evaluation** Training losses and performance metrics are saved to Tensorboard.

 - **Model Detection :** Best weights are used for Real-Time detection and for image prediction.